erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ## Pendulum-CMG Interaction

-As our prototype uses an SPCMG array, we will attach a model of said array to our double pendulum to look into the interactions between the CMGs and the pendulum.
+As the 2d model only requires torque production around a single axis for stabilisation, we will attach a model of said array to our double pendulum to look into the interactions between CMGs and the pendulum.
 The following section therefore briefly introduces the steering law and singularity avoidance for the SPCMG.
 Subsequently the interaction of said singularity avoidance with the dampening controller is simulated.